Timanoin/Service_architecture/README.md

-# ServiceArchitecture
+# Service Architecture Project

-Projet Service architecture - IoT for House monitoring
+For more information about this project, please check out xxx.pdf.